Terrorism in Australia: Parramatta shooting (2015)

 On 2 October 2015, an Iranian-born Iraqi-Kurdish youth shot dead 58-year-old Curtis Cheng, an accountant who worked for the New South Wales Police Force, outside the Parramatta Police headquarters.
 The terrorist then shot at special constables guarding the building, and was shot dead by them.
 NSW Police Commissioner Andrew Scipione said "We believe that his actions were politically motivated and therefore linked to terrorism."
 Four other 'alleged Islamic State members' were arrested and charged in relation to the shooting.

-Minto stabbing (September 2016)
+Minto stabbing (2016)

-On September 10, Islamist Ihsas Khan attacked a man in a park in Minto, New South Wales.
+On 10 September 2016, Islamist Ihsas Khan attacked a man in a park in Minto, New South Wales.
 The victim was chased and repeatedly stabbed or slashed with a knife.
 Khan was charged with attempted murder and with committing a terrorist act.
-Crown prosecutor Peter Neil SC said there was evidence to suggest Mr Khan had been planning to attack a civilian at random on September 11 to coincide with the anniversary of the Al Qaeda attacks on the United States.
+Crown prosecutor Peter Neil said there was evidence to suggest Khan had been planning to attack a civilian at random on 11 September to coincide with the anniversary of the Al Qaeda attacks on the United States.